 |Title:||Sarah Bolick Smith Distinguished Professor of Music / Director of Bands

 School of Music Room 117

 Scott Weiss is the Director of Bands and Sarah Bolick Smith Distinguished Professor of Music at the University of South Carolina, a position he has held since 2010.
-Previously he served on the faculties at the University of Kansas, Indiana University, Lamar University, and Emory University.
+Previously he served on the faculties of the University of Kansas, the Indiana University Jacobs School of Music, Lamar University, and Emory University.
 He also has nine years of public school teaching experience, including six years as Director of Bands at Harrison High School in Cobb County, Georgia, where his wind ensemble was featured at the 1999 Midwest Clinic.

 Under his direction, the USC Wind Ensemble has performed before the College Band Directors

 National Association (2013), the American Bandmasters Association (2014), and the

 South Carolina Music Educators Association (2012).
 In 2012 the ensemble also toured

 the People’s Republic of China, performing 7 standing-room-only concerts in 6 cities,

 including a sold out performance in the National Centre for the Performing Arts in